BALI MOOD OR HOW I SPENT 30 DAYS IN A SERENITY

 I can learn new knowledge and gain new skills anytime.
 I already found out that I can learn anything I want or need in a short time if I wish to or have to.
 To find MYSELF is substantial.
 To connect with me and to find my inner power.
 Finally, I gave myself permission for this all in Jiwa Damai.
 Believe me or not, I immediately felt like I came into life.
 Firstly, I started to feel lightness in my body.
 Secondly, I felt like all heaviness was gone.
 Like a stone from my heart disappeared.
 Above all

 I felt gratitude because I could be with myself.
 So intense gratitude I wanted to cry.
 Not because of happiness, but because of mercy, that I could finally be with myself.
-I’ve got a feeling that deeper I was going into permission for being with myself more feelings went out of me as a telegraph tape.
+I’ve got a feeling that deeper I was going into permission for being with myself more feelings went out of me like a telegraph tape.
 My feelings were like I came back to life like my body was happy that I woke up: “Welcome!
 I have so much to tell you!
 I missed you!”

-Last two paragraphs are parts of my private notes, which I was writing after each session with Margaret.
+The last two paragraphs are parts of my private notes, which I was writing after each session with Margaret.
 After every single cloud and after every feeling.
 And yes, I feel butterflies every time I go back to that situation.
 Every single time I feel lost, I go back to my notes and to the lights.

 THIS BALI IS A HUGE CHALLENGE!